w3f/educhain/docs/collator.md

 # Collator Setup

-A collator is a node that collates the transactions on the parachain network into blocks and send them for validation to the relay chain network.
-Hence, parachain transactions achieve finality when the parablock is validated and their Proof of Validity is finalized on the relay chain.
-Hence, the securty assumptions of the collator node are minimal as the transaction validity checks actually happen on the relay chain.
-A parachain can work fine with a single collator or a small collator set.
-If you plan to decentralize the parachain network, the network just needs one honest collator to avoid the problem of transaction censorship.
+A collator is a node that collates the transactions on the parachain network into blocks and sends them for validation to the relay chain network.
+Hence, parachain transactions achieve finality when the parablock is validated, and their Proof of Validity is finalized on the relay chain.
+Hence, the security assumptions of the collator node are minimal as the transaction validity checks happen on the relay chain.
+A parachain can work fine with a single or small collator set.
+If you plan to decentralize the parachain network, the network needs just one honest collator to avoid the problem of transaction censorship.

-Typically, a large decentralized parachain network would have a large set of collators, a set of dedicated parachain nodes (often acting as bootnodes), and a set of RPC nodes *separately*.
+Typically, a large decentralized parachain network would have a large set of collators, dedicated parachain nodes (often acting as bootnodes), and a set of RPC nodes *separately*.

 > **For testing, it is possible to allow for a single collator to provide RPC capabilities.
-In production, it is recommended to set up your collators and RPCs on separate machines with proper load balancing and security.**
+In production, setting up your collators and RPCs on separate machines with proper load balancing and security is recommended.**

 If you wish to connect an RPC Node through its IP address, then the [Substrate frontend template](https://github.com/substrate-developer-hub/substrate-front-end-template) can be used, as it allows for insecure WebSocket connections.
 For using Polkadot JS UI to access an RPC node on a remote machine, you will need a [secure WebSocket connection](#setting-up-ssl-and-nginx-proxy).
 For an RPC node instance a local machine, both UIs work seamlessly.